jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 f = lambda x: x**2
 print(gradient_check(f, 4))
 ```
 We never call this method in the production code.
 But computing partial derviative can be tedious and error prone.
-We use this method to verify out partial derviative implementation during the development time.
+We use this method to verify a partial derviative implementation during the development time.

 ### Backpropagation
-To compute the partial derviatives,
-$$
-\frac{\partial J}{\partial W_i}
-$$
-We can start from each node in the left most layer and compute the gradient using the naive gradient checking, and progagate the result until it reach the right most layer that computing the cost.
+To compute the partial derviatives, $$ \frac{\partial J}{\partial W_i} $$, we can start from each node in the left most layer and propagate the gradient until it reach the right most layer.
 Then we move to the next layer and start the process again.
 For a deep network, this is very inefficient.

-To compute the partial gradient efficiently, we perform a foward pass to compute the cost.
+To compute the partial gradient efficiently, we perform a foward pass and a backprogagation.

+#### Forward pass
+First, we compute the cost in a forward pass:
 <div class="imgcap">
 <img src="/assets/dl/fp.jpg" style="border:none;">
 </div>

-> Always keep track of the shape (dimension) of the data.
+> Keep track of the naming of your input & output, its shape (dimension) and the equations.
 This is one great tip when you program DL.
 (N,) means a 1-D array with N elements.
 (N,1) means 2-D array with N rows each containing 1 element.
 (N, 3, 4) means a 3D array.

+The method "forward" computes the equation below:

 $$
 out = W_1* X_1 + W_2*X_2 + b